Cpt-Dingus/blog-page/docs/Reflashing samsung firmware.md

 2. **Using device information in your settings app**

     - Model number:
-        - Navigate to Settings > Device information > Look at hte `Model name` field
+        - Navigate to Settings > Device information > Look at the `Model name` field h
     - CSC:
         - Navigate to Settings > Device information > Software information > `Service provider software version`